 Birds, reptiles and exotic pets require committed and special care that differs from that required by more traditional domestic pets.
 AREPH handle the needs of these unique animals.
 We provide dedicated care, the latest equipment, the highest commitment of service and are owned by one of Australia’s most respected universities - The University of Sydney.

-We are very proud to be Finalists in the 2015 and 2017 Camden Wollondilly Business Awards and Winners in 2016.
+We are very proud to be Finalists in the 2015, 2017 and upcoming 2018 Camden Wollondilly Business Awards and Winners in 2016.

 To provide the highest quality care for our patients and courteous, compassionate and understanding service to their owners.